Andreaea rupestris: Habitat and distribution

 They are primarily distributed around the Northern hemisphere in North America, Europe, and Asia.
-More specifically, they have been confirmed in Canada, the United States, Norway, Britain, Ireland, Kazakhstan, Korea, China, Central America, New Zealand, Antarctica and more recently in 2018, Greece.
+More specifically, they have been confirmed in Canada, the United States, Norway, Britain, Ireland, Kazakhstan, Korea, China, Japan, Central America, New Zealand, Antarctica and more recently in 2018, Greece.

 Life cycle and reproduction

 The sporophyte and gametophyte represent two generations of A. rupestris, also known as the alternation of heteromorphic generations.
 The gametophyte stage starts with the haploid spore, which then germinates into a thalloid protonema.
 The protonema then gives rise to the leafy gametophyte which houses the male and female organs also known as the antheridia and archegonia, respectively.

 Andreaea rupestris are autoicous, meaning that their male and female organs exist on separate branches within the same gametophyte.
 The close proximity of the antheridia and archegonia helps facilitate fertilization.
 The antheridia contain sperm that travel down the neck of an archegonium, which houses the egg, to fertilize it.
 When the egg is fertilized and becomes a diploid zygote, it then develops into the diploid sporangium.
 Note that the sporangium is attached to a haploid pseudopodium that was derived from gametophytic tissue.
 Through the process of meiosis, haploid spores are produced and released through the gaps of the dehisced sporangium.